hangtran108/create-telegram-chatbot/README.md

 2. **Run the Script Manually:** You can manually trigger the function by clicking the play button in the Apps Script editor.
 This should send a test notification with data from your Google Sheets.

+## Step 4: Automate Notifications

+If you want the bot to automatically notify you about updates, you can set up an automated trigger in Google Apps Script to run at specified intervals.

+*Time-Driven Trigger:

+- Click the clock icon (`Triggers`) in the Apps Script editor.
+- Create a new time-based trigger to run sendTelegramNotification.
+- Set the trigger to run, for example, every hour or daily, depending on how often you want updates.